How to Become a Personal Financial Advisor

 Personal financial advisors typically need a bachelor’s degree.
 Although employers usually do not require a specific field of study for personal financial advisors, a degree in finance, economics, accounting, business, mathematics, or law is good preparation for this occupation.
 Courses in investments, taxes, estate planning, and risk management are also helpful.
 Programs in financial planning are becoming more available in colleges and universities.

-Personal financial advisors who directly buy or sell stocks, bonds, insurance policies, or specific investment advice need a combination of licenses that varies based upon the products they sell.
+Personal financial advisors who directly buy or sell stocks, bonds, insurance policies, or specific investment advice need a combination of licenses that varies based on the products they sell.
 In addition to those licenses, smaller firms that manage clients’ investments must be registered with state regulators, and larger firms must be registered with the Securities and Exchange Commission.
 Personal financial advisors who choose to sell insurance need licenses issued by state boards.
 State licensing board information and requirements for registered investment advisors are available from the North American Securities Administrators Association.

 Certifications can enhance a personal financial advisor’s reputation and can help bring in new clients.
-The Certified Financial Planner Board of Standards offers the Certified Financial Planner (CFP).
-For this certification, advisors must have a bachelor's degree, at least 3 years of relevant work experience, pass an exam, and agree to adhere to a code of ethics.
+The Certified Financial Planner Board of Standards offers the Certified Financial Planner (CFP) certification.
+For this certification, advisors must have a bachelor’s degree, at least 3 years of relevant work experience, pass an exam, and agree to adhere to a code of ethics.
 The exam covers the financial planning process, insurance and risk management, employee benefits planning, taxes and retirement planning, investment and real estate planning, debt management, planning liability, emergency fund reserves, and statistical modeling.

 A master’s degree in an area such as finance or business administration can improve a personal financial advisor’s chances of moving into a management position and attracting new clients.